lanewinfield/shoom/README.md

 You should be good to go.
 Use the foot switch to change it back and forth.
 On Mac, I find I have to have the OBS window active for the hotkeys to work.

  **Enjoy!**

+##Thank you

+Big thank you to [Adafruit](https://adafruit.com) who made the tutorial for the foot switch AND the firmware for it.
+Almost all the stuff I've built is made using Adafruit parts, they're the very best for creative hacking.